xui/xero/README.md

 In the spirit of "embracing the platform" you can repurpose the `<script>` tag for use by any language using the ([to-spec](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#language)) `language` attribute.

 When using the `<script>` tag for any language besides JavaScript, be sure to never include it as a part of any generated HTML.
 (The browser wouldn't know how to execute it anyway right?)
 Execution can be handled server-side or client-side via WebAssembly.
-More on that in the [Server vs. Client](https://todo) section.
+More on that in the [Server-Side or Client-Side](#server-side-or-client-side) section.

 ```xml
 my-button.html